 You want to be everywhere today.
 Use the tool currently yielding the greatest return (mail), but also use the tools that are picking up steam every year (email and social media).

-Merge the tools.
+Merge the marketing tools for nonprofits.
 Run them together, so there’s synergy.
 Your goal?
 Enable your followers and subscribers to consistently see you telling stories of impact.

 3. You integrate social media into online giving campaigns

 Folks increasingly say that social media acts as the final reminder that triggers their giving.
 Especially with Millennials, but also increasingly with GenX and Boomers.

 - Add a prominent call to follow on your Thank You landing page and follow-up email.
 “Follow our progress on Pinterest.”
 Make your message big and bold.

 - Encourage sharing of your campaign messages.
 Approximately one in three of donations to P2P campaigns come directly via social media sharing.
 Technology now empowers folks to take control and share what they’ve done.
 Empower them!